cloudwatt/applications/bundle-trusty-jenkins/README_EN.md

 The `username` and `password` fields provide the values for Basic Auth, a simple HTTP authentication module belonging to Apache2, providing light security in the case that someone stumbles upon your IP.
 Since Jenkins is only a build tool, no other security is implemented by default, although you are always free to implement more yourself.

-Within these heat templates, you can also adjust (and set the default for) the instance type by playing with the `flavor` parameter accordingly.
+You can also adjust (and set the default for) the instance type by playing with the `flavor` parameter accordingly.

 By default, the stack network and subnet are generated for the stack, in which the Jenkins server sits alone.
 This behavior can be changed within the `.heat.yml` as well, if needed.